Local Insights February 18, 2026 • Joseph E. Haberl

 Why Lavallette Continues to Attract Condo Buyers

 Lavallette (08735) is a unique pocket on the Barnegat Peninsula, bordered by the Atlantic Ocean on one side and Barnegat Bay on the other.
 This geography alone creates lasting appeal.
-But beyond the stunning views, Lavallette offers a relaxed community atmosphere and walkable access to restaurants, local shops, and marinas.
+Beyond the water views, Lavallette offers a relaxed community atmosphere and walkable access to restaurants, local shops, and marinas.

 Lifestyle and Location Advantages